Mikejo5000/vsts-docs-pr/docs/work/track/query-by-workflow-changes.md

 ![Filter based on assignment to a TFS security group](_img/example-work-item-queries/IC675038.png)

 You can use the **In Group** or **Not In Group** operators to filter a query based on several values that are members of a group, or that are not members of a group.
-Examples of groups are teams, VSTS/TFS groups, and work item categories.
+Examples of groups are teams, VSTS/TFS security groups, Active Directory (AD) and Azure Active Directory (AAD) security groups, and work item categories.

->[!NOTE]
->**In Group** clauses don't support references to Azure Active Directory (AAD) groups.

 <a id="workflow-change"/>